akeda2/picofanpwm/README.md

 # picofanpwm
 Tools for using the pico (rd2040) as a pwm fan controller

+## Use-case
+I use this for controlling fans for case, gpu and cpu, letting the case fan get it's pwm data from the gpu temperature

 ## Includes
 ```
 tempsend.py - Python-script to run as service